What Is a 401(k)?

 What we’ll cover:

 A 401(k) plan is a type of workplace retirement account that many employers include in their benefits package.
-If you’re considering a job offer, a 401(k) is an important benefit to look out for because it could help you build a nice nest egg.
+If you’re considering a job offer, a 401(k) is an important benefit to look out for because it could help you build a solid nest egg.

-At the most basic level, here’s how it works: Once you’ve signed up for a 401(k), you can tell your employer to take a portion of your paychecks (usually a certain percentage) and put that money into your 401(k) account where it’ll be invested.
+At the most basic level, here’s how it works: Once you’ve signed up for a 401(k), you can tell your employer to take a portion of your paychecks (usually a set percentage) and put that money into your 401(k) account where it’ll be invested.

 401(k)s are considered tax-advantaged investment accounts.
 In other words, putting money away in a 401(k) offers potential tax benefits.
 Ahead, we’ll take a closer look at how a 401(k) works.
 We’ll start with the basics and then go over a few key contribution and withdrawal rules to keep in mind.